 There are many benefits and rewards for all parties involved when grandparents babysit their grandchildren.

-Whether you’re looking to establish a healthy relationship or find new ways to bond, here are some ways to improve your relationship with your grandchildren further.
+Whether you’re looking to establish a healthy relationship or find new ways to bond, here are some ways to further improve your relationship with your grandchildren.

 It may seem difficult to establish common interests due to generational differences, but don’t fret – finding your “thing” is easier.
 Some classic interests transcend generations, like watching sports or movies, making crafts, reading, cooking, and baking.
 You can always teach and challenge each other with new games to spend time together.